qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i cannot receive files from other apps please see attached what is the meaning of the time set in snooze how long will the email account snooze can i disable the snooze function
 - more options for snoozes please
 - the snooze feature is not working at all
-- snooze messages shouldn't be in the tbsp
-- hey tbsp why is snooze not working across devices i expect to snooze an email from my phone and it should be snooze on my ipad tbsp
+- why is snooze not working across devices i expect to snooze an email from my phone and it should be snooze on my ipad too
-- does snoozing not work across devices tbsp if i snooze an email on my ipad it does not show up on iphone as snooze web mail
+- does snoozing not work across devices ? if i snooze an email on my ipad it does not show up on iphone as snooze web mail
-- update snooze options we should be able to choose snooze in relation to when we snooze in other words the a options should be defined by hours and or tbsp for example i would select the following options a snooze for a hours a snooze for a days a snooze for a days as stated all snooze options should from when snooze is tbsp hope that tbsp peter
+- update snooze options we should be able to choose snooze in relation to when we snooze in other words the a options should be defined by hours and or days for example i would select the following options a snooze for a hours a snooze for a days a snooze for a days as stated all snooze options should from when snooze is selected
 - how can i snooze an email i accidentally snooze an email until tomorrow when i meant to snooze until later today
 - can't i snooze emails if so how
 - if i snooze an email on my ipad will it show up snooze on my iphone
 - snooze is device dependent i snooze email on my ipad but it does not snooze the same mail on my iphone
-- would love a snooze tbsp
+- would love a snooze function!
 - when does android get snooze
 - where is swipe to snooze
-- i would be all in with this app but there is no snooze tbsp
+- i would be all in with this app but there's no snooze feature
 - please add snooze
-- the snooze function fails to snooze emails in gmail tbsp
+- the snooze function fails to snooze emails in gmail
 - snooze items from my iphone don't show up as snooze on my ipad
 - is it possible to snooze an email on the iphone and is will be also snooze on all other devices
 - is there only snooze option on is and not android
-- hello did you ever fix the snooze feature tbsp if i snooze a message on my iphone will it be snooze on my ipad tbsp
+- hello did you ever fix the snooze feature ? if i snooze a message on my iphone will it be snooze on my ipad?
-- is it possible for the edison mail snooze to work with the gmail snooze tbsp that is when i snooze in the app the email is not snooze when i look at in gmail tbsp in us put
+- is it possible for the edison mail snooze to work with the gmail snooze that is when i snooze in the app the email is not snooze when i look at in gmail
 - need a snooze option
 - what happened to snooze
 - is there a plan to sync snooze emails across is devices so that an email snooze on my iphone will also be snooze on my ipad really would like to see this
 - snooze function
-- hello edison team first i love your email app with one exception in fact its the only thing keeping me from using your app and i know that there are countless others like tbsp it pertains to snooze when i snooze an email it only snoozes it on my device so if i snooze it on my iphone and open it on my ipad its not snooze tbsp are there any plans to fix this every other app have tried not only snoozes across devices but syncs with gmail so if i open up my email anywhere else desktop its also snooze tbsp anyway i remember asking about this probably a years ago and i got an email that said you were working on it wondering if there are any plans to change this or if its not a priority in us cd
-- the snooze feature does not sync with gmail either way what i snooze on gmail desktop or ipad does not appear as snooze on edison and what i snooze on edison does not appear snooze in tbsp this has never worked for me are there plans to address this thank tbsp in us est
+- the snooze feature does not sync with gmail either way what i snooze on gmail desktop or ipad does not appear as snooze on edison and what i snooze on edison does not appear snooze in gmail this has never worked for me are there plans to address this
 - is there a snooze function
 - all of my snooze emails randomly disappeared is there a way i can get them back all of the emails that were snooze are missing from both the top of my inbox as well as the snooze folder
 - how do i snooze emails in a mac not in an app